qsimeon/worm-graph/models/README.md

 - `NeuralTransformer`: This model is a transformer for neural activity data.
 It includes a positional encoding layer, an embedding layer, and transformer blocks.
 This model does not use LayerNorm in its input to hidden and hidden to hidden transformations.

-- `NetworkRNN`: This model is a representation of the _C. elegans_ nervous system using a continuous-time RNN backbone.
+- `NetworkCTRNN`: This model is a representation of the _C. elegans_ nervous system using a continuous-time RNN backbone.
 It uses a LayerNorm in its input to hidden transformation.

-- `NeuralCFC`: This is a Neural Circuit Policy (NCP) Closed-form continuous time (CfC) model.
+- `LiquidCfC`: This is a Neural Circuit Policy (NCP) Closed-form continuous time (CfC) model.
 It uses a LayerNorm in its input to hidden transformation and also provides methods for initializing hidden state and weights.

 - `NetworkLSTM`: This model is a representation of the _C. elegans_ neural network using an LSTM.
 It uses a LayerNorm in its input to hidden transformation and also provides methods for initializing hidden state and weights.